grafana/tempo/docs/tempo/website/troubleshooting/response-too-large.md

 ### Tempo server (general)

 Tempo components communicate with each other via gRPC requests.
-In order to increase the maximum message size, you can increase the gRPC message size limit in the server block.
+To increase the maximum message size, you can increase the gRPC message size limit in the server block.

 ```yaml
 server: